Funny Ha Ha: Reception

 The film was well received by critics, who praised it for its realism.
 On Rotten Tomatoes the film has an approval rating of 88% based on reviews from 41 critics.
 On Metacritic the film has a score of 78 out of 100 based on reviews from 16 critics, indicating "generally favorable" reviews.

-Wesley Morris of The Boston Globe called the film a "smartly observed, unpretentious, and unconventional comedy of manners".
-Daily Varietys Robert Koehler said the movie was "beautifully observant and wholly unpretentious".
+Wesley Morris of The Boston Globe called the film a "smartly observed, unpretentious, and unconventional comedy of manners," adding that "Bujalski has a bracingly unadorned style, and Matthias Grunsky's handheld photography is actually quite lovely."
+Daily Variety 's Robert Koehler said the movie was "beautifully observant and wholly unpretentious".
+The film was well received by critics, who praised it for its realism.

 It was named to top 10 lists by A.O.
-Scott of The New York Times, Kimberley Jones of The Austin Chronicle, Mark Mohan of The Oregonian and Robert Koehler of Variety.
+Scott of The New York Times, Kimberley Jones of The Austin Chronicle, Marc Mohan of The Oregonian and Robert Koehler of Variety.

 The film's widest release was three theaters.
 It grossed $82,620.

 The film later came to be described as the first mumblecore film, a new genre of American filmmaking characterized by low budgets, amateur actors and naturalistic settings.